 4. EAT YOUR WAY THROUGH MILLEDGEVILLE

 Milledgeville has plenty of mouth-watering local restaurants that you can dine at during your stay.
-Open air dining lines the tree covered streets and provides the perfect balance between people watching and relaxation among the crisp fall breeze.
-Indulge on award winning dishes from Georgia’s 100 Plates Locals Love including Aubri Lane’s delicious Crispy Calamari and Sesame Seared Ahi Tuna, The Brick’s Creamy Tomato Soup, and Local Yolkal’s Eggs Benedict.
-There are also plenty of other restaurants with incredible flavors that locals rave about including Bollywood Tacos, Cravings, and Kai Thai.
+Open air dining lines the tree-covered streets and provides the perfect balance between people watching and relaxation among the crisp fall breeze.
+Indulge on award-winning dishes from Georgia’s 100 Plates Locals Love including Aubri Lane’s delicious Crispy Calamari and Sesame Seared Ahi Tuna, The Brick’s Creamy Tomato Soup, and Local Yolkal’s Eggs Benedict.
+There are also plenty of other restaurants with incredible flavors that locals rave about including Metropolis Cafe, Cravings, and Kai Thai.

 5. PADDLE ALONG THE WINDING RIVER

 If recreation fans want to take a break from the historic district and museums, kayak down the quiet Oconee River and observe the beautiful fall colors and undisturbed wildlife.
 Layback and watch the clouds go by as you make your way along the river.
 The Oconee River Greenway provides a boat ramp with easy access to the river.
 If you do not have a kayak, check out Oconee Outfitters or Mac’s Yak Kayak Rental to see their options.
 Don’t want your peaceful journey to end there?
 The Greenway offers plenty of autumn fun whether you like to bike, hike, or stroll the shaded trails to enjoy the stillness of nature.